Old-Fashioned Potato Salad With Cooked Dressing: No Mustard

 The secret to the yumminess in this Old-Fashioned Potato Salad recipe is the cooked dressing.
 In keeping with my hang-ups about potato salad, no raw onions or mustard are allowed at my house.

 It’s a little more trouble, but the flavor is worth it!
-Pull out your blender, food processor, or a good whisk to mix up the ingredients for the dressing.
+Use a blender, food processor, or a good whisk to mix the ingredients for the dressing.

 Follow the easy directions for cooking the dressing in the microwave.
-It’s foolproof–unlike the original recipe that called for cooking on top of the stove with constant stirring.
-It was easy to burn or curdle the old way.
+It’s foolproof, unlike the original recipe, which called for cooking on top of the stove with constant stirring.
+The old way was easy to burn or curdle.

 - MILK: Use your favorite milk or whatever milk you have on hand.